-"We went to Vesta to fill in the blanks of our knowledge about the early history of our solar system," said Dawn principal investigator Christopher Russell, of UCLA, said in a statement.
+"We went to Vesta to fill in the blanks of our knowledge about the early history of our solar system," Christopher Russell, Dawn's principal investigator, said in a statement.

 "Dawn has filled in those pages, and more, revealing to us how special Vesta is as a survivor from the earliest days of the solar system.
 We can now say with certainty that Vesta resembles a small planet more closely than a typical asteroid."

 On the surface, Ceres appears relatively bland.
-Aside from a few craters — though less than scientists anticipated — the only outstanding feature is a single mountain, Ahuna Mons.
+Aside from a few craters, the only outstanding feature is a single mountain, Ahuna Mons.
 Researchers suspected the mountain was a cryovolcano, oozing ice instead of hot lava.
 Further studies revealed that, while it may be thought of as a "lonely mountain" today, it could have had companions in the past.
 Made of ice, these mountains may have slowly flowed back onto the surface.